 - The subscriber (Employee) should wait for a minimum of 2 months from the official last working day before submitting the relevant claim forms.

-- Other conditions as communicated by your employer at the time of withdrawal or before your exit from the company.
+- Other conditions as communicated by your employer at the time of PF withdrawal or before your exit from the company.

 Documents & Forms Needed to Fulfill the Claims Procedure

-Withdrawing EPF balance is quite an elaborate procedure as it involves multiple agents such as your previous employer, forwarding agency and the Regional Provident Fund office.
+Withdrawing EPF balance is quite an elaborate procedure as it involves multiple agents such as your previous employer, forwarding agency and the Regional PF office.
 A slight hitch in the paperwork can result in rejection of the request which implies the whole process has be redone from the scratch.
 If you’re someone looking forward to encashing the balance, the document checklist can help you in preparing for the task.

 - PF Account Number or UAN (Universal Account Number) if you have been issued one by your employer.